julieanneco/predictingHDI/README.md

 <details open="open">
   <summary><b><i>Using the WDI API to scrape indicator data</b></i></summary>
 There are two methods for accessing WDI data.
 The first is to directly use the World Bank’s web-based graphical user interface (GUI).
 The second method uses an Application Programming Interface (API).
-The API has been integrated into an R package that simplifies the extraction process and allows for use of the data directly in R. Each indicator has a vector code that is used for querying and downloading functions within R. There are several ways to find the vector codes for specfic indicators or indicators containing a keyword.
+The API has been integrated into an R package that simplifies the extraction process and allows for use of the data directly in R. Each indicator has a vector code that is used for querying and downloading functions within R. There are several ways to find the vector codes for specific indicators or indicators containing a keyword.
 In R, you can use the WDIsearch() function.
-You can also use the worldbank data dictionary or GUI report creator to find the vector codes for specific indicators.
+You can also use the World Bank data dictionary or GUI report creator to find the vector codes for specific indicators.
 </details>

 Once installed, the WDI library is loaded like any standard package.